Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 In a 2017 review, another group of researchers similarly discovered that omega-3 supplementation reduced the length of hospital stays, as well as the risk of atrial fibrillation (6).

 A 2018 study co-authored by Dr. William Harris also investigated the risk of bleeding during cardiac surgeries.
 During the week before their scheduled surgeries, more than 1500 patients were randomly assigned to take either a placebo or 6.5 to 8g of EPA/DHA.
-Starting from the day of their surgery until their release from hospital, the omega-3 group continued to take 1.7g of EPA/DHA.
+Starting from the day of their surgery until their release from hospital, the fish oil group continued to take 1.7g of EPA/DHA.

 The results?
 The team discovered that patients with higher EPA/DHA blood levels actually had a lower risk of bleeding and saw a reduction in the number of blood transfusions (7).